aartikrish/de-novo-antibiotics/README.md

 ## 6. tSNE Plot – `tSNE_plot/`

 The code to generate the tSNE plot is given.
-The files with the SMILES list used as input can be found on [Zenodo](https://tinyurl.com/de-novo-abx)
+The files with the SMILES list used as input can be found on Zenodo.